StrangeBeeCorp/docs/docs/thehive/installation/upgrade-from-5.x.md

 ---

-## Important Considerations
+## Important considerations

 Before proceeding with the upgrade, please keep the following points in mind:

 1. **Database Backup**: We strongly recommend performing a full database backup before upgrading.
 For detailed instructions on how to perform a backup, please refer to the backup instructions.

-2. **Downgrade Limitation**: Once upgraded to TheHive 5.5, your instance cannot be downgraded.
+2. **Downgrade Limitation**: Once upgraded to TheHive 5.5, your instance can't be downgraded.
 This means reverting to a previous version of TheHive 5 will require restoring your data from the backup.

 3. When upgrading an existing TheHive 5.x instance, the first application launch will trigger a database evolution, including schema and data updates.
 This operation may take some time depending on your database size.